mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 Perfect Pitch is learned, not innate!
 Being tone-deaf is very rare.

-_“The right sort of practice carried out over a sufficient period of time leads to improvement.
-Nothing else.”_

 _Natural Ceiling_ – can be broken by deliberate, back-tracking practice